taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 ## [3] Edit `/etc/dashcore/dash.conf` and finish

-First, write down the value of `curl https://icanhazip.com` that you get at the commandline of this masternode server.
+First, write down the value of `dig +short myip.opendns.com @resolver1.opendns.com` that you get at the commandline of this masternode server.
 For this example, we are going to use `93.184.216.34` (yours will be different, of course).